CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 all branching operations are done through `branch` subcommand, in this subcommand you have lots of things to do
 ```
-w/o flags : creates a new bra
+w/o flags : creates a new branch
 -m : to rename a branch
 ```

+there

 # Appendix
 *pointer*, is where you are standing (HEAD, or somewhere else) ^5b1ad8